Person

 Flow

-This week’s technical session was led by Mark Bentley, Associate Landscape Architect at The Environment Partnership, who introduced us to the intersection of landscape architecture and carbon.
-After briefly (and lengthily) outlining his own professional journey, he centred the conversation on Thetford Forest, a highly monitored and increasingly vulnerable UK landscape.
+This week’s session was led by Mark Bentley, Associate Landscape Architect at The Environment Partnership, who introduced the relationship between landscape architecture and carbon through large-scale ecological systems.

-• Soil degradation from monoculture and past forestry practices
+• Soil degradation resulting from historic monoculture forestry

-• Transitioning away from single-species plantation blocks to polycultural woodland structures
+• Transitioning from monoculture plantations to polycultural woodland systems

-• Restoring degraded soils and diversifying age structure
+• Restoring degraded soils to improve biological function

-• Improving habitat continuity to support species such as the nightjar and woodlark
+• Strengthening habitat continuity for species such as nightjar and woodlark

-Mark also discussed TEP’s work in establishing the North Kent Woods and Downs National Nature Reserve, a landscape-scale conservation project improving carbon sequestration, ecological connectivity and long-term habitat stability across chalk grasslands, ancient woodlands and marshland mosaics.
+Mark also referenced TEP’s work on the North Kent Woods and Downs National Nature Reserve, a landscape-scale project improving carbon sequestration, habitat connectivity and ecological resilience across chalk grassland, woodland and marsh systems.

 Cycles